jakemilad/FantasyFootballApp/README.md

 ## User Stories

-- As a user, be able to create a team and add a list of players to the team.
+- As a user, be able to create a team with a team name and add a list of players to the team.
 - As a user, be able to create a league and add to a list of teams to the league.
 - As a user, be able to remove and add players from the team.
 - As a user, be able to have access to the entire list of players to choose from.
 - As a user, be able to update the statistics of each player such as goals and assists.
-- As a user, be able to view the total points accumulated for each team in the list of teams after each "gameweek".
+- As a user, be able to view the total points accumulated for each team in the list of teams.
 - As a user, be able to continuously accumulate points.
+- As a user, be able to view all players available.